 When considering the coexistence of uncoordinated wireless systems, we observe the problem of interference between legacy wireless communications, used by some machinery in the factory, with the newly introduced wireless systems.
 In certain factories, many troubles appear after introducing the new wireless systems.
-The cause of this trouble is mutual interference between the newly introduced wireless system and legacy systems using legacy communication protocols, such as those based on IEEE Std 802.11 and other systems whose frequency channels overlap in the 2.4-GHz bandThe cause of this trouble is due to mutual interference between the newly introduced wireless system, and legacy systems using legacy communication protocols.
-Example of techniques to avoid this problem is by assigning two separate channels for the two systems in different bandsCurrently, the only way to avoid this problem is by assigning two separate frequencies for the two systems.
+The cause of this trouble is mutual interference between the newly introduced wireless system and legacy systems using legacy communication protocols, such as those based on IEEE Std 802.11 and other systems whose frequency channels overlap in the 2.4-GHz band.
+Example of techniques to avoid this problem is by assigning two separate channels for the two systems in different bands.